Rules explainer

 Photorealistic RC crawler guide image for How To Proceed, with premium field-guide styling and no readable embedded text.

-If you want to build toward WRCCA-style competition, start with the event you can attend.
+If you want to build toward WRCCA competition, start with the event you can attend.
 Ask for the current rule document, active classes, scoring procedure, and tech inspection expectations.
 Then build slowly and keep the rig easy to adjust until you understand local enforcement.

 How beginners should use this explainer